cs3216/cs3216.github.io/assignments/mobile/index.md

 With a HTML5 application, native functionality and libraries on the device cannot be directly accessed.
 However, this does allow your application to be used by any device with a modern web browser.
-In this section, you will learn how to create a simple HTML5 client that is able to work even while the device does not have an internet connection.
+In this section, you will learn how to create a simple Progressive Web App, that is, a HTML5 client that is able to work even while the device does not have an internet connection.

 ### Progressive Web Apps

 As you would have already learnt about HTML5 from your first assignment, only new ideas which apply to mobile devices will be discussed here.
-In recent years, Google has been pushing for the idea of [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/).
+In recent years, Google has been pushing for the concept of [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/).

 Progressive Web Applications take advantage of new technologies to bring the best of mobile sites and native applications to users.
 Progressive Web Apps are: